Monday, November 30, 2020

 upped by factors of whatnot to .

-i dive in, immerse, in sync with the imp,
+i dive in, immerse, to sync with the imp,

 in a big-bang rendezvous.